-In the literary context, my focus is an old but never tired love, science fiction novels, completed by a number of short stories, miniatures and poems (mainly in German).
-The language of my photographic art, however, is universal, so I hope that you will take the opportunity and have a look at my series of art 4 sale exhibited here.
-Allow yourself to be inspired by the levels of meaning, whether it may be the aesthetic pleasure, the irony in the face of today's massive media exposure, or the touch of a subtle magic that combines, contrasts, or seperates both.
+In the literary context, my focus is an eternal love for science fiction novels, complemented by a number of short stories, miniatures and poems (mainly in German).
+The language of my photographic art, however, is universal.
+Enjoy the opportunity to have a look at my series of Art-4-Sale exhibited on this site.
+I hope you'll be inspired by its levels of meaning, whether the pure aesthetic pleasure, the irony in the face of today's massive media exposure, or the touch of a subtle magic that combines, contrasts, or separates both.

 Edward Weston, in „The Daybooks of Edward Weston“

 Man Ray, in "To Be Continued, Unnoticed".